A Multi-Task Perspective for Link Prediction with New Relation Types and Nodes: Problem Definition

-\paragraph{Existing gap: Learning to predict new relation types on graphs with conflicting predictive patterns.} To the best of our knowledge, no existing method can predict missing triplets involving new relation types without the need of extra information when relations exhibit different and potentially conflicting predictive patterns. \Cref{fig:multi-task} illustrates an example of this setting, with solid arrows representing the input graph and dashed arrows denoting the missing triplets to be predicted.
+\paragraph{Existing gap: Learning to predict new relation types on graphs with conflicting predictive patterns.} To the best of our knowledge, no existing method \revision{aims at solving the problem of predicting} missing triplets involving new relation types without the need of extra information \emph{when relations exhibit different and potentially conflicting predictive patterns}. \Cref{fig:multi-task} illustrates an example of this setting, with solid arrows representing the input graph and dashed arrows denoting the missing triplets to be predicted.
 In this example, the training graph $\kgadj_1$ has family-tree relationships, while the test graph $\kgadj_2$ has relations in academia.
 Our goal is to learn predictive patterns from $\kgadj_1$ and generalize to predict the missing triplets in $\kgadj_2$.
 However, as demonstrated in the figure, the training graph $\kgadj_1$ contains conflicting predictive patterns.
 The type of relation between Alice and Cole is the \emph{first} relation type in the 2-hop chain ((Alice, \texttt{parent\_of}, Bob), (Bob, \texttt{sibling\_of}, Cole)), which is \texttt{parent\_of}.
 Conversely, the type of relation between Dina and Faye is the \emph{second} relation type in the 2-hop chain ((Dina, \texttt{sibling\_of}, Elmo), (Elmo, \texttt{child\_of}, Faye)), which is \texttt{child\_of}.
 Having conflicting predictive patterns in training does not prevent accurate prediction of test triplets, as long as we can correctly identify which pattern, among the learned ones, a test relation follows.
 In our example, the true test relation type \texttt{advisor\_of} between Xena and Zane in $\kgadj_2$ shares the same predictive pattern as the relation \texttt{parent\_of} in $\kgadj_1$, as can be inferred from the observable triplet (Ula, \texttt{advisor\_of}, Wynn).
-Since the pioneering work by \citet{kg-equivariance} assumes a single predictive pattern, their proposed approach would be unable to model the difference between the predictions of \texttt{parent\_of} and \texttt{child\_of}, and, consequently, between those of \texttt{advisor\_of} and \texttt{labmate\_of}.
+Since \revision{the pioneering work by \citet{kg-equivariance} focuses on a single double equivariant model, it learns a single model for all predictive patterns, which makes the model unable to distinguish the predictions of \texttt{parent\_of} and \texttt{child\_of}, and, consequently, between those of \texttt{advisor\_of} and \texttt{labmate\_of} in the example above}.